Girl Time!!

 Does that mean “we” change?

 I mean, of course, we change.
 But how much?
 To what degree?
 What parts of us?
-Because to me, it seems the most essential parts of us do not change at all.
+To me, it seems the most essential parts of what makes us each unique do not change much at all.

 Spending time with my girls for a few days reminds me of who I am at my core and how far I’ve come.

 I don’t drink nearly as much.
 I prioritize my health.
 I take daily walks.
-I don’t make as many impetuous decisions.
+I don’t make impetuous decisions.
 I pray.
-I take time daily for some self-care.
-And my playlist may still have AC/DC on it, but it also has the likes of Casting Crowns and Matt Maher.
+I take time daily for self-care.
+And my playlist may still include AC/DC, but it also features artists like Brandon Lake, Casting Crowns, and Matt Maher.

 Nevertheless, I am still ME!
-I still sing way too loud with the radio.
+I still sing way too loudly with the radio.
 I still break out in dance anywhere if a good song is playing.
-I still belly laugh out loud if something is super funny.
+I still belly laugh loudly if something is super funny.
 I still act silly and embrace life with my arms wide open, unabashedly.

-Those conflicting thoughts can disorient a person.
+Those conflicting thoughts can disorient me.
 The voices that want me to stay stuck can get pretty loud.
-And they do a good job of drowning out the voices of strength.
+They do a good job of drowning out the voices of strength.

 Women are a community.
 Sisterhood is a community.
 It is vital to our growth and our survival.

 So, go ahead.
 Pick up the phone.
 Call your girls and make plans.
 Take the time to catch up, dump all the crap that’s in your head, take a walk on the beach, or talk on the phone for two hours.
 Laugh, cry, share, and remind each other of who you are.
-Take inventory of your lives, and take a look at your future.
-The road ahead is much better with good company, and what better company can be found than that of dearest girlfriends, our sweet soul sisters!
+Take inventory of your lives and a look at your futures.